andysalerno/andys.page/content/posts/rust_lifetime_fun.md

 But notice an important detail: we are returning a reference, `&str`.
 A reference points to existing data.

 > Note: the Rust docs mostly avoid the term "object", and use "variable" instead.
 For my purposes, I believe "object" is more intuitive, so I use it here.

+## Part 1a

+Lifetime syntax can be confusing, because named lifetimes can appear in different parts of a function declaration - and these different parts have different meanings.

 ## Part 1b